hharryyf/gdl2qbf/README.md

 ## Usage

-* First create the answer set program Ext(G) according definition 2 in our paper or with EXTTranslator.ecl form a GDL in KIF
+* First create the answer set program Ext(G) with SinglePlayer/EXTTranslator.ecl from a GDL in KIF format

 * **Requirement: Ext(G) must be the temporal-extended ASP program of some two-player zero-sum turn-taking GDL game G, and the 2 players must be specified when you run the following python command**

-* Then just run the following command, out_plain.txt will store the unpreprocessed QBF instance translated from Ext(G)
+* Then just run the following command

 ```
 python extg2qbf.py [optional]  [name of the current player] [name of the other player] [True|False]